Bohemian Matrix Geometry: The Effect of Matrix Structure

-All of these share the same bound, however; and the eigenvalues will lie in the union of the convex hulls of the zeros of these symbols.

-More than that, though, the eigenvalues of any Toeplitz matrix with a finite symbol are known to converge, as the matrix dimension goes to infinity, to the union of several algebraic curves described by the Schmidt--Spitzer theorem~\cite[Ch.~22]{hogben2013handbook}.
+The eigenvalues of any $m$-dimensional Toeplitz matrix with a \emph{finite} symbol---that is, a Laurent polynomial---are known to converge as $m\to\infty$ to the union of several algebraic curves described by the Schmidt--Spitzer theorem~\cite[Ch.~22]{hogben2013handbook}.
+For brevity we will write SS for Schmidt--Spitzer hereafter.
 An improved algorithm for computing these curves is given in~\cite{Bottcher2021}, which we have implemented.
-For convenience, we state the Schmidt--Spitzer theorem here.
+For convenience, we state the SS theorem here.

 \begin{theorem} Given the Laurent polynomial

 where $q>0$, $h>0$ and $a_{-q}a_h \ne 0$, and given $\lambda \in \mathbb{C}$, define the polynomial